stefanofa/awesome/TOPICS.md

 *   [databuddy-analytics/Databuddy](https://github.com/databuddy-analytics/Databuddy) - Databuddy is a privacy-first analytics platform with a focus on user experience, with it's foundation built on privacy, it ensures complete compliance with most major data privacy laws out of the box

-*   [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - Openpanel is an open-source web and product analytics platform that combines the power of Mixpanel with the ease of Plausible and one of the best Google Analytics replacements.
+*   [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - OpenPanel is an open-source web and product analytics platform, an open-source alternative to Mixpanel with optional self-hosting.

 ## europe